SuperOfficeDocs/crmscript/docs/api-reference/classes/Integer/isNull.md

 sortOrder: 424
 keywords: isNull()
 so.topic: reference
+so.yml: 1
 ---

 # Integer.isNull()

 This function returns true if the Integer is NULL/NUL/NIL.

 A NULL/NUL/NIL Integer is different from zero, in that it is conceptually without a value.
-However, when a null Integer is used naively, ejScript is usually forgiving and interprets it as zero.
+However, when a null Integer is used naively, CRMScript is usually forgiving and interprets it as zero.

 ## Example

     Integer i = 3;
     print(i.isNull().toString());

     Prints false.